 Vegan Gluten Free Pumpkin Coffee Cake from Beaming Baker

 Why We Love It: This is the ultimate holiday version of dessert for breakfast.
 It’s everything you love about coffee cake, plus the pumpkin and minus the allergens.
-The streusel topping does include pecans, but I suggest swapping for GF oats instead.
+The streusel topping does include pecans, but I suggest swapping for gluten-free oats instead.

 Hero Ingredient: The crunchy, cinnamon-y topping.